Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 sfcollege.edu/library

 Hello!
-In this video tutorial, we will learn how to cite journal articles using the Chicago Notes and Bibliography style.
+In this video tutorial, we will learn how to cite journal articles using the Chicago Notes and Bibliography style, 18th edition.

-Within notes and bibliography, you will format the citation differently depending on whether the citation is going in a bibliography at the end of your paper or if it is a footnote or endnote.
+Sources are formatted differently depending on whether it is going in the bibliography at the end of your paper or if it is a footnote.
 Bibliographies can include all sources you consulted in researching your paper, while notes are directly related to the information you are referring to within your text.
-In this tutorial, the bibliography example will be given first, and then the note example.
+In this tutorial, the bibliography example is provided first, and followed by the note example.

 The examples in this tutorial include journal articles with and without a DOI and open access journal articles.

-As you research, you will often find journal articles online using the library's databases.
+The first example covers the basics of citing journal articles.
+Many journal articles are located using library databases.
 This article was found online using the database Academic Search Complete.

-The first step is to identify the author of the article.
+The first step to create a citation is to identify the author of the article.
 You can find this on the first page of the article or in the database record.
+Many journal articles have multiple authors.

 Bibliography Example: